Skip to main content

 note

-Normalization is CPU bound and can easily saturate all your cores.
+Normalization is CPU-bound and can easily saturate all your cores.
 Never allow dlt to use all cores on your local machine.

 caution

 The default method of spawning a process pool on Linux is fork.
-If you are using threads in your code (or libraries that use threads), you should rather switch to spawn.
+If you are using threads in your code (or libraries that use threads), you should switch to spawn.
 Process forking does not respawn the threads and may destroy the critical sections in your code.
 Even logging with Python loggers from multiple threads may lock the normalize step.
 Here's how you switch to spawn:

 [normalize]